NLnetLabs/cascade/doc/manual/source/thales.rst

        execute ``alias sudo=`` before copy-pasting commands that use ``sudo``.
        This will ensure that the commands work as intended.

-14. Next edit the :program:`kmip2pkcs11` configuration file to point it to the Thales Luna Cloud HSM PKCS#11 module, and to listen on all network IPv4 interfaces inside the Docker container:
+14. Next, edit the :program:`kmip2pkcs11` configuration file to point it to the Thales Luna Cloud HSM PKCS#11 module, and to listen on all network IPv4 interfaces inside the Docker container: